 Windows Event Viewer

 The Windows Event Viewer is an administrative tool found in all versions of Windows.
-It allows you to view events, errors, and other important information about your operating system.
+It allows you to view events, errors, and additional important information about what's happening under the hood in your operating system.

 About Windows Events